- The Washington Times - Friday, January 2, 2026

 Mr. Busch, the political scientist at the Baker School, said Mr. Trump’s pace of action has upsides and downsides.

-He pointed to Mr. Trump’s Department of Government Efficiency, which dominated headlines for the first months of the new administration, making grandiose claims about cuts to government.
+He pointed to Mr. Trump’s Department of Government Efficiency, which dominated headlines for the first months of the administration, making grandiose claims about cuts to government.

-“In this case, you had this DOGE created, and it conducted its businesses in this frenetic way and they kind of disappeared,” Mr. Busch said.
+“In this case, you had this DOGE created, and it conducted its businesses in this frenetic way, and they kind of disappeared,” Mr. Busch said.
 The president’s order creating DOGE envisioned it operating through July 4, 2026.

 “He’s accomplished more in 11 months than most presidents have done in eight years.
 So he’s tireless.
 He has shown a strength and fortitude that is almost superhuman,” Mr. Blakeman said.

-White House press secretary Karoline Leavitt ticked off the economy, the border and Mr. Trump’s makeover of the bureaucracy.
+White House press secretary Karoline Leavitt ticked off the economy, securing the border and Mr. Trump’s makeover of the bureaucracy.

 “Every day is a challenge when you’re up against fake news and the Democrats, but I think the president has accomplished what he said he was going to accomplish in just record time,” she said.